-Schedule C - Expenses сонт Note: Taxpayers may exclude from gross income any covered Paycheck Protection Plan (PPP) loan forgiveness.
-Advertising Contract Labor Out of Scope \$ 0 For additional information, refer to IRS Revenue Procedure 2021-20.
-Commission and fees \$ = Degletion Out of Scope \$ Note: If two or more Sch C forms, allocate premiums among Sch Cs to Employee benefit programs Out of Scope \$ maximize benefit for taxpayer.
-Excess automatically flows to Schedule A. Enter Self-Employed Health Insurance (will carry automatically to worksheet) (SEHI) premiums including Long Term \$ See Tab E, Adjustments, for information about the self-employed Insurance Care premiums. (other than health) \$ health insurance deduction.
-Calculations with Premium Tax Credit Long-Term Care Insurance to be Carried to Adjustment \$ are Out of Scope with respect to the self-employed health insurance Mortgage interest Out of Scope \$ deduction.
-Other interest \$ Do not enter allowable LTC premiums Legal and professional services \$ here.
+Schedule C - Expenses CONTINUE Note: Taxpayers may exclude from gross income any covered Paycheck Protection Plan (PPP) loan forgiveness.
+Advertising Contract Labor Out of Scope \$ 0 = For additional information, refer to IRS Revenue Procedure 2021-20.
+Commission and fees Degletion Out of Scope Employee benefit programs Out of Scope Health Insurance (will carry automatically to worksheet) Insurance (SEHI) premiums including Long Term Care premiums.
+Care premiums.
+Long-Term Care Insurance to be Carried to Adjustment Mortgage interest Out of Scope \$ Note: If two or more Sch C forms, allocate premiums among Sch Cs to maximize benefit for taxpayer.
+Excess automatically flows to Schedule A. See Tab E, Adjustments, for information about the self-employed health insurance deduction.
+Calculations with Premium Tax Credit are Out of Scope with respect to the self-employed health insurance deduction.
+Other interest Legal and professional services Office expense \$ III III III III III III III III III I Do not enter allowable LTC premiums here.
 Enter on the Health Insurance line.
-Office expense \$ = Pension and profit sharing Out of Scope \$ In 2021, businesses can claim 100% Rent or lease of equipment \$ of their food or beverage expenses paid to restaurants.
-See Rent or lease of property \$ Notice 2021-25 for details.
-Repairs and maintenance \$ II
+Pension and profit sharing Out of Scope Rent or lease of equipment \$ = In 2021, businesses can claim 100% of their food or beverage expenses paid to restaurants.
+See Rent or lease of property Repairs and maintenance \$ = Notice 2021-25 for details.
+Eligible food and beverage expenses are those in conjunction with business meetings or while traveling away from

 To be deductible, a business expense must be both ordinary and necessary.
-An ordinary expense is one that is common and accepted in your industry.
+An ordinarly expense is one that is common and accepted in your industry.
 A necessary expense is one that is helpful and appropriate for your trade or business.
 An expense does not have to be indispensable to be considered necessary.
 Taxpayers can deduct the cost of their own education expenses (including certain related travel) related to the trade or business.
 They must be able to show the education maintains or improves skills required in their trade or business, or that it is required by law or regulations for keeping their license to practice, status, or job.